ucsd-zhl135/cse15l-lab-reports/week1/index.md

 ![Commands](commands.png)

 First, I created a directory called `amogus` with `mkdir amogus`, and then changed into it with `cd amogus`.
 Then, I queried the files in the directory by running `ls -alt`.
 Then, I copied the pre-created `perl5` folder from `../perl5` to the current directory `amogus` using `cp -r ../perl5/ .`.
+You have to use the `-r` flag to copy directories.
 Then, I check that it exists in the current directory with `ls` again, and finally, used the `mv` command to rename the `perl5` folder to `sus` (among us reference).